This post was originally published in August 2021. It was last updated in October 2023 to reflect the products currently on the market.

-For those with a lot of savings, the caps on this account meant it’s probably not that useful.
-But the interest rate was 1% for 24 months, which was among the best for instant access accounts.
+For those with a lot of savings, the deposit caps on this account meant it’s probably not that useful.
+But the interest rate was 3% AER for 24 months, which was among the best for instant access accounts.

-I had an account from the beginning but sadly never won anything.
+I’ve had an account from the very beginning but have sadly never won anything.

 Natwest/RBS Digital Regular Saver draw

-These accounts have been on the Money Talk Best Buy list for some time as they pay an interest rate of 3%, although you can only deposit £50 a month up to a £1,000 limit.
+These accounts have been on the Money Talk Best Buy list for some time as they pay an interest rate of 6.17% AER (correct in October 2023), and you can deposit £150 a month up to a £5,000 limit.

-But they’re perfect for an emergency fund as both are instant access and, once you’ve reached the £1,000 cap, you don’t have to deposit any more money but can still get the same great (inflation-beating) rate of interest.
+They’re perfect for an emergency fund as both are instant access and, once you’ve reached the £5,000 cap, you don’t have to deposit any more money but can still get the same great rate of interest.